Parish and Diocesan Updates

 Because a significant half of our parishioners will correctly conclude that they ought not to risk contagion, I suggest that you, who will attend, come to your usual weekend Mass, but come early to find your safe seat.

 I ask for your patience and understanding that our churches can only admit the number of people we can accommodate under our state's social distancing guidelines.
-If we cannon admit you, there will be opportunity for you to receive Holy Communion prior to my celebrating Mass.

 We are likely to learn things with every passing week.
 We all can see that such precautions and warnings that we are employing are motivated from love and a sense of safety.
 I really wish I knew more about how to confront this situation.
 I am glad, however, that I am facing this with all of you who so support our parishes and each other.